Early summer brings out the little kid in me. Which is to say, the see it, want it, gotta have it tendencies in me.

-LC Note: A perfectly ripe peach has its charms.
+A perfectly ripe peach has its charms.
 But one that’s stubbornly slow to ripen?
-It has its own enticements, evidenced by this unconventional and savory side that bathes tart, crunchy peaches in slightly sweetened yogurt and spikes them with ginger.
+Even it has its own enticements, evidenced by this unconventional and sassy slaw that bathes tart, crunchy peaches in slightly sweetened yogurt spiked with ginger.
 It’s adapted from a recipe dreamt up by chef Michel Richard of Citronelle in Washington, D.C.
-You’ll never pass by unripe peaches again.—Renee Schettler Rossi
+You’ll never curse unripe peaches again.–Michel Richard

-1. To make the peach slow, in a medium bowl, combine the yogurt, sugar or honey, lemon juice, and ginger.
+- To make the peach slaw, in a medium bowl, combine the yogurt, sugar or honey, lemon juice, and ginger.